ahrampy/tower-time/README.md

 Tower Time was built on HTML5 canvas, and uses the Dijkstra algorithm for pathfinding combined with vector movement.
 It features custom pixel animations and is a fully-featured game, with different enemy types, upgrade and sell options, hotkeys, group selection, and randomized map generation.

 #### Tower Abilities

 Different towers have different abilities, inluding decreasing the speed of enemies and being able to attack multiple targets with one shot.
 This adds a considerable strategic element to the game, giving players the chance to try out various combinations of towers and upgrade levels to make their maze more effective.

 #### Difficulty

-Every 10th and 30th level, the difficulty, along with points and income, increase by a multiplier to keep the game competative and challanging to commited players.
+Every 10th and 30th level, the difficulty, along with points and income, increase by a difficulty to keep the game competative and challanging to commited players.
 It scales at a balanced level to make it a continued challange, but not a defeating one.

 #### Path Finding

 Live path finding and valid tower placement checking are an essential element to the game, running a check for the fastest route for enemies every time a tower is placed or removed, and, before a tower is placed, making sure it does not block the path completely or trap any moving units.

 #### Vectors

 Enemies use a vector class to traverse towers and blocked squares.
 Upon choosing the correct direction based on Dijkstra's path creation pattern, they are propelled in that direction but limited to a defined speed, and "bounce" off objects or borders they get too close to.

 #### High Scores